-Ex-leader of Brazil's lower house arrested on graft charges: police
+Ex-leader of Brazil's lower house arrested on graft charges

-BRASILIA Eduardo Cunha, the former head of Brazil's lower house of Congress who led the impeachment drive against former President Dilma Rousseff, was arrested on Wednesday on corruption charges.
+BRASILIA (Reuters) - Eduardo Cunha, the former head of Brazil's lower house of Congress who led the impeachment drive against former President Dilma Rousseff, was arrested on Wednesday on corruption charges.

-Cunha, one-time leader of the Evangelical Christian caucus in the House of Deputies is accused of receiving millions in bribes from a purchase of an oil field in Benin by state-run oil company Petrobras, which led to his arrest on Wednesday.
+Cunha, a one-time leader of the Evangelical Christian caucus in the House of Deputies, was arrested on charges he received millions in bribes from a purchase of an oil field in Benin by state-run oil company Petrobras.

+Cunha's detention is the latest high-profile action in the sprawling investigation into a massive graft scheme at Petrobras.
+Prosecutors say Brazil's biggest construction and engineering firms paid billions in bribes to executives at the oil firm and politicians in return for bloated contracts.

 In a separate case before a federal court in Rio de Janeiro, Cunha is also charged with taking $5 million in bribes in relation to contracts for two drillships for Petrobras, which is known formally as Petroleo Brasileiro SA.

 Leonardo Cavalcanti, a spokesman for the federal police, said Cunha was arrested in the capital Brasilia.
-He was flown Wednesday afternoon to the southern city of Curitiba, where he will stand trial before anti-corruption judge Sergio Moro.
+He was flown Wednesday afternoon to the southern city of Curitiba, where he will stand trial before anti-corruption Judge Sergio Moro.

+Cunha has said he is innocent.
+In comments released by his lawyers and published on the G1 website of the Globo TV network, he called his arrest as "an absurd decision, without motive," and vowed he would fight to be freed soon.

 Cunha was expelled from the lower house last month in an overwhelming vote by his peers in the chamber.
 That stripped him of legal protections that effectively give politicians immunity from all courts except the severely backlogged Supreme Court.
 Judge Moro, by contrast, is known for acting with speed and Cunha's case could be ruled upon before the end of the year.